Home

 • Do all columns in the dataset make sense?

-• Do we have a target variable?
+• Is there a target variable?

 df = pd.read_csv('billionaires.csv')